Allow and encourage employees to work from home if possible.

-Contactless payment solutions will be the default payment method to limit any physical contact with the office and reception area.
-Alternatively, online invoicing solutions will be provided where possible.
+Contactless payment solutions is the default payment method to limit any physical contact with the office and reception area.
+Alternatively, online invoicing solutions are provided where possible.

-Your payment management system provider should be able to provide further details and options for setting this up.
+Your payment management system provider is able to provide further details and options for setting this up.

 Send legal documents and forms to the client electronically for them to complete digitally (see below).

 The number of visitors in the workplace and those that can come in contact with staff is limited.

 Placing barriers between employees and clients are considered to avoid direct contact.

 Where direct contact is unavoidable, staff have proper PPE and training

 Visitor contact details are retained after a meeting to keep for contact tracing.